 What Are the Main HDB Rules And Regulations for Renovation?

-Navigating HDB's renovation framework is essential to ensure your home transformation remains legal and safe.
-For 2026, regulations emphasise structural integrity, fire safety, and neighbourly consideration.
+Navigating HDB’s renovation framework is essential to ensure your home transformation remains legal and safe.
+For 2026,regulations emphasise structural integrity, fire safety, and neighbourly consideration.

 Mandatory Permits: You must obtain written approval from HDB before commencing any work that affects structural safety, fire protection, or waterproofing.
 Common work requiring a permit includes hacking walls, replacing windows, or repositioning internal doorways.

 Structural Restrictions: Hacking or drilling into load-bearing walls, reinforced concrete (RC) beams, and columns is strictly prohibited.
-To identify these, check your flat's floor plan; structural walls are indicated by bolded lines.
+To identify these, check your flat’s floor plan; structural walls indicated by bolded lines.

 Timing and Noise Controls:

-General Renovations: Allowed only between 9:00 am and 6:00 pm on weekdays and Saturdays.
+- General Renovations: Allowed only between 9:00 am and 6:00 pm on weekdays and Saturdays.

-Quiet Hours: New 2026 protocols observe a quiet hour from 1:00 pm to 2:00 pm, where no loud renovations should occur.
+- Quiet Hours: New 2026 protocols observe a quiet hour from 1:00 pm to 2:00 pm, where no loud renovations should occur.
 No renovation work is permitted on Sundays or Public Holidays.

 Safety Requirements:

-Fire-Rated Doors: If your flat is located along a fire escape route (near staircases or lift lobbies), the replacement door must be half-hour fire-rated and equipped with a self-closing device.
+- Fire-Rated Doors: If your flat is located along a fire escape route (near staircases or lift lobbies), the replacement door must be half-hour fire-rated and equipped with a self-closing device.

-Window Facades: New windows must match HDBās approved colour and design schemes to maintain the building's external appearance.
+- Window Facades: appearance. windows match HDB’s approved colour and design schemes to maintain the building’s external

 The 3-Year BTO Rule: For newly completed BTO flats, you are not allowed to replace bathroom wall or floor tiles for the first 3 years to prevent damage to the original waterproofing membrane.